Divorce Practice Areas

 f.
 Copy of Marriage Certificate

-2. Filing the Acceptance of Service: The defendant acknowledges they have been served the complaint and accompanying forms.
+2. Filing the Acceptance of Service: The defendant acknowledges they received the complaint and accompanying forms.

-3. Final Forms: In Pennsylvania, there is a 90-day mandatory wait period.
+3. Final Forms: There is a 90-day mandatory wait period in Pennsylvania.
 After its conclusion, you submit final forms and apply for a divorce decree making your divorce final.

 a.
 Plaintiff's Affidavit of Consent